allegro/blog/_posts/2021-10-25-clean-architecture-story.md

 “Of course!” — what else could a young, promising programmer answer?

 ## The falstart
 The customer needs a database, so what can we start with?
-An ERD, of course!
+The database schema, of course!
 We can identify entities with ease: a transport slot, a schedule, an user (we need some authentication, right?), a … something?
 Ok, perhaps it is not the easiest way.
 So why don’t we start with something else?